Titius–Bode law: Blagg formulation

-However, the exact formulation of the function f was not finalized in Blagg's 1913 paper, with Blagg noting that the figures given are only illustrative.
-An empirical form of the curve was provided in the form of a graph (the reason that points on the curve are such a close match for empirical data, for objects discovered prior to 1913, is that they are empirical data).
+However, the final form of the correction function f was not given in Blagg's 1913 paper, with Blagg noting that the empirical figures given were only for illustration.
+The empirical form was provided in the form of a graph (the reason that points on the curve are such a close match for empirical data, for objects discovered prior to 1913, is that they are the empirical data).